 These exist.
 They tend to cluster in narrow, document-heavy, or industry-specific workflows that large SaaS vendors ignore because the addressable market is too small for their roadmap.
 But for a mid-market operator, “too small for Salesforce” often means “exactly the right size for a purpose-built system with strong, measurable ROI.”

 This article maps five of those categories with specifics operators can act on.
-For each: what the workflow is, what the vendor landscape actually looks like today, realistic implementation cost and timeline, where projects fail, and what changes operationally if you act now versus in 18 months.
+For each: what the workflow is, what the vendor landscape looks like today, realistic implementation cost and timeline, where projects fail, and what changes operationally if you act now versus later.

 Want to automate this for your business?
 Let's talk →